Shoulder to Shoulder

 President

-Vice President
+Vice President & Secretary

-Dr. Kaye holds a ScB degree from Brown University and is a graduate of New York University School of Medicine.
-She has spent her career in medical education and is currently the Chair of the Department of Family Medicine at Overlook Medical Center, a founding member of Atlantic Health System in northern New Jersey.
-She is also on the Board of the Family Medicine Education Consortium, and directs the Josephson Fund, a not-for-profit foundation dedicated to providing financial support to medical professionals who participate in medical volunteerism.
+Susie holds a ScB degree from Brown University and is a graduate of New York University School of Medicine.
+She has spent her career in medical education and is currently the Chair Emeritus at Overlook Medical Center, a founding member of Atlantic Health System in northern New Jersey.
+She was a Board member of the Family Medicine Education Consortium, and continues to direct the Josephson Fund, a not-for-profit foundation dedicated to providing financial support to medical professionals who participate in medical volunteerism.
+To date they have provided StS with over $250,000 to support the Concepción site.

 Treasurer

-Laura Failla Manship, LICSW, MBA
+Laura Manship, LICSW, MBA

 Laura is a professional social worker.
 She has two adult children.
 She came to Honduras in September of 2013, and with her husband, Paul, who passed away in 2018 from cancer.
 They began in the positions of Directors of Communications and Development for Shoulder to Shoulder in November of 2014.
 In September of 2015, they became the General Directors of Shoulder to Shoulder in Honduras.